Lamentomori/TotalControl/DEV-NOTES.md

 ### Dev Notes
 My developer notes is a journal that reflects both the process and internal reasoning of why things are the way they are in this project.

+This project is far from perfect, but it’s open source.. and if it helps someone build something better one day, then to me, it's been a success.

 # 4/26/2025 - `console.write(Hello World! 💻);`
 🌙
 On 4/26/2025 I had an epiphany, I realized that most Windows 10/11 End Users have no understanding of the Windows Firewall